 You won’t earn a welcome bonus

 This is very important.
-When you upgrade the Chase Freedom to the Chase Sapphire Preferred, you are disqualifying yourself from earning the card’s sign-up bonus.
+When you upgrade the Chase Freedom to the Sapphire Preferred, you are disqualifying yourself from earning the card’s sign-up bonus.
 Currently, the Chase Sapphire Preferred comes with 60,000 points after spending $4,000 on purchases within the first three months of account opening.
-We estimate Chase points value to be around 2 cents each, meaning you’ll forfeit around $1,200 in free travel by upgrading.
+We estimate Chase points value to be around two cents each, meaning you’ll forfeit around $1,200 in free travel by upgrading.

 You’re on the hook for an annual fee